 These combination drugs, which include pairings with empagliflozin (brand names Synjardy and Synjardy XR), dapagliflozin (Xigduo XR), and ertugliflozin (Segluromet), work by helping the kidneys to excrete more glucose through the urine, which reduces overall blood glucose levels.

-Metformin and SGLT2 combination drugs have been shown to produce a larger HbA1c reduction than just metformin alone, and a clinical trial of over 600 people with type 2 diabetes also indicated some of the medicines in this class of combination drugs reduce the risk of heart attack and other serious cardiovascular incidents when compared to taking metformin by itself.
+Metformin and SGLT2 combination drugs have been shown to produce a larger HbA1c reduction than just metformin alone, and research in people with diabetes has also indicated some of the medicines in this class of combination drugs reduce the risk of heart attack and other serious heart conditions when compared to taking metformin by itself.

 Small-scale trials with this triple combination drug yielded significant HbA1c improvements.
 Subsequent triple-combination trials using other active ingredients have shown broader effectiveness for larger groups of people with type 2 diabetes.